adeslatt/post-rmats-single-run/README.md

 This is very helpful in putting the information together.

+## Philosophy

+My philosophy - is always an elements of style approach.

+`Input` - `process` - `output`

+In the case of preparing the matrices to allow the analysis of alternative splicing with coordinates and counts from multiple samples

 ## `TO DO`

 * Create similiar matrices for the A3SS, A5SS, RI and MXE data